 It is very rare to go to trial and most cases settle before any trial takes place.

 The amount of compensation you will receive will depend on the nature of your injuries.
 If the sepsis has left you with a permanent and severe injury, the level of compensation is often very high, as it will need to provide for all of your additional needs for the rest of your life.

 • your ongoing care;

 • any loss of earnings you have suffered.

 How long will a claim for sepsis negligence take?

-Bringing a claim for negligent treatment of sepsis can take a number of years and the time it takes will depend upon the nature of the injury and whether the defendant contests the claim or not.
+Bringing a claim for negligent treatment of sepsis can take a number of years.
+However the time it takes will depend upon the nature of the injury and whether the defendant contests the claim or not.

-Sometimes it is possible to obtain an interim payment from the defendant to pay for initial therapies and rehabilitation before the claim is settled and we will always explore this option if available.
+Sometimes it is possible to obtain an interim payment from the defendant to pay for initial therapies and rehabilitation before the claim is settled.
+We will always explore this option if available.